amazon-aws-business

 Why Is AWS so Important for Amazon Future Business Growth?

-AWS born as a way to make an order at the “jumbled mess” which had become Amazon’s underlying tech infrastructure in the early 2000s; it became a key element to enable Amazon to transition to a platform business model (enable other stores to be hosted on top of Amazon).
-Today Amazon AWS is a business segment that generated over $80 billion in revenues in 2022.
+AWS was born as a way to make an order at the “jumbled mess” that had become Amazon’s underlying tech infrastructure in the early 2000s; it became a key element to enable Amazon to transition to a platform business model (enable other stores to be hosted on top of Amazon).
+Today, Amazon AWS is a business segment that will generate over $90 billion in revenues in 2023.
 AWS played such a key role in Amazon’s growth in the last decade that its CEO, Andy Jessy, became CEO of Amazon.

 Is Amazon just an e-commerce company?